 While SeaWorld San Diego no longer holds nightly fireworks shows, they still hold them on major holidays such as Memorial Day, July 4th, and Labor Day weekends.
 You can view them from around town.
 (I can see them from my house).
 (Location: Mission Bay)

-This event is held annually in May in Solana Beach at Fletcher Park and has been looked forward to by area residents for decades.
-Fiesta del Sol features arts and crafts vendors, food stalls, a beer garden and a wine garden, as well as rides and play areas for kids.
+This event, held annually in May at Fletcher Park in Solana Beach, has been eagerly anticipated by area residents for decades.
+Fiesta del Sol features arts and crafts vendors, food stalls, a beer garden, and a wine garden, as well as rides and play areas for kids.
 (Location: Solana Beach)

 Held in La Mesa, usually on Thursday nights for nearly three months during the summer, the La Mesa Classic Car Show features cars, trucks, and vans from before 1974.
 (Location: La Mesa)

 This sandcastle festival is held every summer in Imperial Beach.
-In 2024, it will be held on August 17.
 The very elaborate sand sculptures are its most famous feature.
 There is also usually a pancake breakfast and a 3K run.
-(Fees apply to both).
+Fees apply to both.
 (Location: Imperial Beach)

-The Cruisin’ Grand show and street fair on W Grand Avenue in Escondido, where people wander the street to look at cool cars, will be held on May 10th, 2024, from 4 PM to 9 PM.
+The Cruisin’ Grand show and street fair on W Grand Avenue in Escondido, where people wander the street to look at cool cars.
+Held annually, usually in the spring.
+Check the event website for the current year’s date.
 (Location: Escondido)

 The annual Ocean Beach Street Fair & Chili Cook-Off draws quite a crowd to the eclectic beach town.
 Go shopping for art and enjoy some beachfront entertainment.
 A big part of the event is dedicated to a chili cook-off, so come hungry.
 Admission is free.
-In 2024, it will be held on June 22.
+Held annually, usually in late June.
 (Location: Ocean Beach)

 San Diego Pride is one of the largest Pride events in the nation.
 It’s also the largest one-day civic event in San Diego.
 Over 250,000 attend to support the LGBTQ community and watch the floats and performers along the 1.5-mile-long parade route.
-In 2024, it will be held on July 20.
+Held annually, usually in mid-July.
 (Location: Hillcrest)

 It’s free to watch the nation’s biggest balloon parades.
 We are talking BIG balloons, floats, performers, and marching bands that entertain during the Port of San Diego Holiday Bowl Parade in late December.